Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Think about packing a bathing suit no matter the season!
 The Canadian Rockies may be just about the furthest thing from a beach destination, but there are plenty of places to use a swimsuit.
 You can hang out with the locals at Johnson Lake or Quarry Lake on a summer day.

-However, most likely, you’ll want to take advantage of your accommodation’s pool or hot tub.
-Consider checking out the Banff Hot Springs or driving out to the Radium Hot Springs if you don’t have access to a pool.
+However, you’ll most likely want to take advantage of your accommodation’s pool or hot tub.
+If you don’t have access to a pool, consider checking out the Banff Hot Springs or driving out to the Radium Hot Springs.
 Either way, you’d likely regret not having a swimsuit in your luggage.

 Athletic Shirts

-At least one hiking shirt that is quick, dry, and anti-microbial should be on your Iceland packing list.
+At least one quick, dry, and antimicrobial hiking shirt should be on your packing list.
 This can be either a synthetic blend or a wool shirt.
 Staying dry is essential when hiking in cold temperatures, as moisture will remove the heat from your body.
 Plus, if your clothes get soaked, the shirt will dry overnight.

 Wool shirts are another exceptional and more sustainable option.
 We love wool shirts and wear them in addition to our synthetic shirts.
 Wool shirts are super comfortable and do an incredible job at temperature regulation.
 Most importantly, as a travel shirt, wool does a much better job of resisting odors.
 We regularly wear our wool shirts multiple times between washes.